-Sara Allin is an Assistant Professor, Status only at the Institute of Health Policy, Management and Evaluation, University of Toronto.
+Sara Allin is an Assistant Professor at the Institute of Health Policy, Management and Evaluation, University of Toronto.
 Sara’s research and teaching span comparative health systems and policies, health system performance and health equity.
 Prior to joining the NAO, Sara was a Senior Researcher with the Canadian Institute for Health Information.
-As Director of Operations, Sara works closely with the executive team to strengthen national and international partnerships, and she provides leadership and strategic direction for the research staff in Canada on research and member-directed projects and rapid reviews.
+As Director (formerly the Director of Operations), Sara works closely with the executive team to strengthen national and international partnerships, and she provides leadership and strategic direction for the research staff in Canada on research and member-directed projects and rapid reviews.

 Thomas Rice, Associate Director (United States)